 In this last Passover meal, Jesus tells his disciples that the bread and wine would now symbolize His body and blood.
 He spoke of His new covenant, His own blood shed for forgiveness of sins.

-Every time we celebrate communion, it is as if we are spiritually at the table with Jesus.
+Every time we celebrate communion, it’s as if we are spiritually at the table with Jesus.
 He wants us to remember why He sacrificed Himself- He values each one of us with a love we cannot fathom.

-Each time you come to Jesus’ communion table, make it personal.
-Be inspired and awed by His love for you.
+Lesson # 5- Each time you come to Jesus’ holy communion table, make it personal.
+Be inspired and awed by His love and sacrifice for you.

 Pin me for later!

 John 21 records a tender and restorative reunion between the resurrected Jesus and Peter.

 The disciples had spent all night fishing the Sea of Galilee and had come up empty.
 Early in the morning, Jesus appeared on shore and called out to them.